andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/01-pura_vida.md

 Yikes

-Luckily everywhere in Tulsa is 15 minutes from the airport and about half an hour later we're right back at the airport.
+Luckily everywhere in Tulsa is 15 minutes from the airport and about half an hour later we're right back at Tulsa International.
 This time with proper documentation.

 Timmy drops me off right at 7:50.
 My flight is at 9:00.
 Anyone currently reading in a big city is probably growing anxious at this point.